updiversity/docker-openvpn/README.md

-# OpenVPN for Rancher with PAM authentication
+# OpenVPN for Rancher with modular authentication

-OpenVPN server image made to give access to Rancher network.
+OpenVPN server image made to give access to Rancher network with modular authentication.

 This Server doesn't relies on clients certificates, but on credential based authentication